LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distribution-bar.md

       **NOTE:**A styling recommendation is to not show the arrow at small values, as the arrow has a width around 10px and might disrupt the accuracy of the bar.

       Also do note that perfect styling for the arrow is not possible for the third (or`distribution-sky`) distribution-value, as the striped pattern can not be applied to the border.
-Should you need the arrow on your third value, overwrite it with a manual color (see above section).
+Should you need the arrow on your third value, overwrite it with a manual colour (see above section).

       ### Tooltip